sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

   $ kubectl apply -k --prune -l deploy=sourcegraph -f new/preview-cluster
   ```

+---

+## Overview

+_Components are evaluated after the resources of the parent kustomization (overlay or component) have been accumulated, and on top of them. ([source](https://sourcegraph.com/github.com/kubernetes/enhancements@master/-/blob/keps/sig-cli/1802-kustomize-components/README.md#proposal))_

-## Deployment repository
+### Deployment repository

+The [new/base](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/base) directory in our [deployment repository](https://github.com/sourcegraph/deploy-sourcegraph) contains the Kubernetes manifests for Sourcegraph that form the **base** layer, which is maintained by Sourcegraph.
+The [new/components](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/base) directory contains various pre-configured reusable components that can be used to customize the base for different purposes while leaving the base files untouched.
+These components include additional resources and patches that can be applied to the base component to customize for a particular environment or use case.
+Most of the components can be used together to create a customized deployment on top of the original files for different environments based on where and how they will be deployed.

-The `new/overlays/deploy` directory is the recommended path to create and store the customized overlay for your deployment.
-If you would like to set up two seperated instances for production and staging purpose, you may create a copy of the `new/overlays/template` folder and rename it to `deploy-staging` and configure it seperately.
+The [new/overlays/deploy](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/overlays/deploy) directory is the recommended path to create and store a customized overlay for your deployment.
+If you would like to set up two seperated instances (ex. create two overlays for `production` and `staging` purposes), it is recommended to create a seperated directory within the [new/overlays/](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/overlays/deploy) directory using the files in [new/overlays/template](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/overlays/deploy).

-If you would like to set up two seperated instances for production and staging purpose, you may create a copy of the `new/overlays/template` folder and rename it to `deploy-staging` and configure it seperately.

-### Overlays

-An [*overlay*](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) includes resources from the source as the base cluster, with configurations made on top to create an instance that would work in a specific environment (ex. different cloud providers, network policy etc),

-In our [kubernetes deployment repository](https://github.com/sourcegraph/deploy-sourcegraph), the Kubernetes manifests located within the [new/base directory](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/base) are the base resources that should only be maintained by Sourcegraph, where the [new/components/ directory](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/components) is where the pre-configured components that are reusable without additional configurations required.
-Please see our [configuration docs for Kustomize](./configure.md) for details.

-#### kustomization.yaml
+### kustomization.yaml template

-Below is the `kustomization.yaml` file template for building a Kustomize Overlay to deploy Sourcegraph.
-All fields list below must be included in order to set up a functional Sourcegraph instance with the default configurations.
-You should then build on this template by adding different components that we will cover in this docs to apply additional changes to your Sourcegraph deployment.
+Below is a `kustomization` file we use as a template to deploy the default Sourcegraph instance.
+You can build on top of this template by adding components listed in our [configuration guides](configure.md) to create a tailored Sourcegraph instance.

-The same file can also be found inside the `new/overlays/deploy` directory.

 ```yaml
 # new/overlays/template/kustomization.yaml